Blog

 Sorting out the often-complex underlying causes of sexual problems and devising a successful treatment plan requires a systematic approach.
 This begins with an office visit that includes an in-depth history, a physical exam, possibly some labs, and – if pain is an issue – perhaps an ultrasound.

 Because there are many causes for decreased libido or sexual dysfunction, there is not a single medication or treatment that will work for everyone.
-But by carefully considering all the possible explanations, the providers at Premier Women’s Care of Southwest Florida can help you narrow down the cause of the problems you are experiencing and find a resolution.
+But by carefully considering all the possible explanations, the women’s health professionals at Premier Women’s Care of Southwest Florida can help you narrow down the cause of the problems you are experiencing and find a resolution.

 Sometimes that might involve looking at alternatives to the medications you are taking for other issues.
 Some anti-depressants and psychotropic medications directly affect sexual function.
 Likewise, blood pressure medicines can have side effects that reduce desire.
 Hormonal medications for breast cancer treatment and endometriosis can also be a problem.